rcarrata/rcarrata.github.io/_posts/2018-12-05-connect_to_serial_console_RHV_VM_though_SSH.md

 And that's it!
 You have a brand new serial console connection through ssh, without using other stuff than your favourite terminal console (and avoiding the latency of course).

+*NOTE: Opinions expressed in this blog are my own and do not necessarily reflect that of the company I work for.*

 Enjoy!